Mass spectral interpretation: Rings rule

 where C is the number of carbons, H is the number of hydrogens, X is the number of halogens, and N is the number of nitrogen.

 Even electron rule

 The even electron rule states that ions with an even number of electrons (cations but not radical ions) tend to form even-electron fragment ions and odd-electron ions (radical ions) form odd-electron ions or even-electron ions.
 Even-electron species tend to fragment to another even-electron cation and a neutral molecule rather than two odd-electron species.

-OE+•→EE++ R•, OE+•→OE+•+ N

 Stevenson's rules

 The more stable the product cation, the more abundant the corresponding decomposition process.
 Several theories can be utilized to predict the fragmentation process, such as the electron octet rule, the resonance stabilization and hyperconjugation and so on.